High Net Worth Divorce in California

 Establishing Grounds and Filing for Divorce

 In California, a married couple does not need to prove that one of them was “at fault” for the breakdown of the marriage.
 If either spouse alleges that the spouses have irreconcilable differences, they may file for divorce.
 Though California is a no-fault state, this does not mean that marital misconduct should be totally disregarded.
 There are other ways that marital misconduct can impact the outcome of a divorce.
 For example, if a spouse was having an affair that wasted marital assets, this is an instance where the court may consider the affair when making final decisions about how to divide the couple’s property.
-Consider speaking with a Napa high net worth divorce attorney to determine if any additional factors may impact your property division.
+Consider speaking with a California high net worth divorce attorney to determine if any additional factors may impact your property division.

 Once the divorce papers are drafted, the attorney will file them with the court and ensure the other spouse is properly served according to California laws.